 The relevance of EHP recommendations is also ensured through the selection of the five themes of each edition.
 Prior to the start of a new edition, the EHP and European Commission cooperate to ensure that all themes are aligned with the EU’s health policy priorities.

 The EHP is also recognised as a partner in the Value in Healthcare project of the World Economic Forum’s Shaping the Future of Health and Healthcare System Initiative.

 10. Is there a way for me to provide the EHP with information or input?

 We welcome engagement from and with our stakeholders.
 EHP members interview policymakers, MEPs and our partners, among others, to gain input on Europe’s most pressing health issues.
 Directly engaging with our committees is highly appreciated, as is participation as a speaker at our plenary sessions.

-If you want to get in touch with EHP, please contact us at email@example.com or get in touch with us via our social media channels.
+If you want to get in touch with EHP, please contact us at through our form or get in touch with us via our social media channels.

 We encourage stakeholders to use our hashtag #WeRun4Health to share your ideas, impressions and experiences with the EHP.